Glenn Stok studies topics on self-awareness and emotional well-being and writes about it to help others with mindfulness and self-doubt.

 What Is the Best Way to Give Friends Advice?

 Giving advice starts with active listening.
 It’s essential to question your friend after listening to determine what they hope to achieve from the discussion.

 Art Markman, a Ph.D. who writes for Psychology Today, recommends giving your friend information that they might have overlooked.
 It helps to provide alternative options to select, but without giving your own viewpoint on either option.2

 Lack of information is one of the most common reasons for making mistakes and not knowing how to get out of a bind.
-It can be beneficial if you have the knowledge to provide that they might be lacking.
-Assuming they accept it and act upon the information.
+It can be beneficial if you have the knowledge to provide information that they might be lacking.

 The trick of making your friend aware of available options allows them to think for themselves and make their own decisions.